junxit/us-congress-bills-116/bill.md

 ## § 5.
 Report on Medicaid bundled payments for pregnancy-related services

 -  Not later than 2 years after the date of the enactment of this Act, the Medicaid and CHIP Payment Advisory Commission shall submit to Congress a report containing an analysis of the use of bundled payments for reimbursing health care providers with respect to pregnancy-related services furnished under State plans (or waivers of such plans) under title XIX of the Social Security Act (42 U.S.C.
 1396 et seq.).

+## § 6.
+Sunset of limit on maximum rebate amount for single source drugs and innovator multiple source drugs

+Section 1927(c)(2)(D) of the Social Security Act (42 U.S.C.
+1396r–8(c)(2)(D)) is amended by inserting after “December 31, 2009,” the following: “and before January 1, 2023,”.

+## § 7.
+Medicaid Improvement Fund

+Section 1941(b)(3) of the Social Security Act (42 U.S.C 1396w–1(b)(3)) is amended—

+- **(1)** in subparagraph (A), by striking “for fiscal year 2025 and thereafter, $1,960,000,000” and inserting “for fiscal year 2022 and thereafter, $9,286,000,000”; and
+- **(2)** in subparagraph (B), by striking “fiscal year 2025” and inserting “fiscal year 2022”.

+## § 8.
+Determination of budgetary effects

+The budgetary effects of this Act, for the purpose of complying with the Statutory Pay-As-You-Go Act of 2010, shall be determined by reference to the latest statement titled “Budgetary Effects of PAYGO Legislation” for this Act, submitted for printing in the Congressional Record by the Chairman of the House Budget Committee, provided that such statement has been submitted prior to the vote on passage.